 Starting from the early days of a chicken’s life, as chicks, their caloric needs are focused on rapid growth and development.
 During this stage, they require a substantial amount of energy to support their metabolic processes and the formation of feathers, bones, and muscles.
 As chicks grow older and transition into pullets, their caloric requirements gradually change.
 At this stage, the emphasis shifts towards supporting the development of reproductive organs and preparing for egg-laying.

-See also How many calories does sweeping burn
+See also How many steps does it take to burn 400 calories

 Once hens start laying eggs, their caloric needs shift dramatically.
 Producing eggs demands a significant amount of energy, and therefore, their diet should be adjusted accordingly.
 However, it’s important to note that the specific caloric requirements during this stage can vary based on factors such as the size of the chicken, breed, and individual metabolism.
 Monitoring the body condition of laying hens is crucial to ensure they receive the appropriate amount of calories to support egg production without compromising their overall health.